Multi-Window Temporal Analysis for Enhanced Arrhythmia Classification: Leveraging Long-Range Dependencies in Electrocardiogram Signals: Results

-\heading{Moderate sequence length advantages} As shown in Figure~\ref{fig:id}, the performance exhibits a characteristic inverted U-shape, with diminishing returns observed beyond 40 epochs, suggesting that moderate input sequence lengths are optimal for capturing temporal dependencies without overfitting, a finding that aligns with theoretical insights from sleep staging research demonstrating that moderate-length temporal windows provide the best balance between context richness and model generalization~\cite{wang2024assessing}.
-The consistent optimal performance in the 20-40 epoch range reflects this principle, where sufficient temporal context is provided to capture arrhythmic patterns without introducing excessive noise or computational complexity.
-This finding has important implications for practical deployment, as it suggests that effective arrhythmia detection does not require excessively long monitoring windows, making the approach suitable for real-time clinical applications.
-A qualitatively similar effect was observed in a recent study~\cite{Mehari2023S4} upon studying the optimal input size for interpreting 10-second 12-lead ECGs, which suggested that these signals do not carry long-range interactions beyond 2.5-3 seconds.
+\heading{Moderate sequence length advantages} As illustrated in Figure~\ref{fig:id}, the performance trajectory is non-monotonic, characterized by an initial rapid improvement followed by a plateau.
+A slight performance degradation is observed beyond 40 windows.
+We hypothesize that this decline primarily reflects optimization challenges than architectural limitations: although S4 layers can theoretically capture long-range dependencies with linear complexity, longer sequences induce a more complex loss landscape with numerous local minima, making gradient-based optimization more difficult and sensitive to initialization.
+This interpretation is supported by prior work on sleep staging~\citep{wang2024assessing}, which demonstrated that curriculum training—progressively extending the sequence length during training—recovers the performance lost under direct long-sequence training, suggesting that the limitation lies in the optimization trajectory rather than in the model architecture or data characteristics.
+Secondary contributing factors may include diminishing diagnostic returns beyond the physiologically meaningful timescale of approximately 10--20 minutes for most arrhythmias.
+Taken together, these effects suggest that moderate input sequence lengths (20--40 windows) capture diagnostically relevant dependencies while avoiding the optimization difficulties associated with very long sequences.
+A qualitatively similar effect was observed in a recent study~\citep{Mehari2023S4} upon studying the optimal input size for interpreting 10-second 12-lead ECGs, which suggested that these signals do not carry long-range interactions beyond 2.5-3 seconds.
 While the latter can be assumed to be stationary across 10 seconds, the results achieved in this work suggest that diagnostically relevant long-range interactions for arrhythmia detection in non-stationary long-term ECGs remain limited to time frames around 10-15 minutes.